Modifications (genetics)

 The term modifications in genetics refers to both naturally occurring and engineered changes in DNA.

-Incidental, or natural mutations occur through errors during replication and repair, either spontaneously or due to environmental stressors.
+Incidental, or natural, mutations occur following errors during replication and repair, either spontaneously or due to environmental stressors.
 Intentional modifications are done in a laboratory for various purposes, developing hardier seeds and plants, and increasingly to treat human disease.
 The use of gene editing technology remains controversial.